dszakallas/kustomize-plugins/README.md

         - spec.template.spec.containers.*.env
 ```

-### Fields
+### Fields (YqTransform)

-*   `spec.expression`: A yq expression to apply to the selected fields.
-The expression operates on each selected field independently.
+- `spec.expression`: A yq expression to apply to the selected fields.
+The expression operates on each selected field
+  independently.
-*   `spec.targets`: A list of target selectors to identify which fields should be transformed.
+- `spec.targets`: A list of target selectors to identify which fields should be transformed.
-*   `spec.targets.select`: A selector to identify the target resources.
-It supports fields like `group`, `version`, `kind`, `name`, and `namespace`.
+- `spec.targets.select`: A selector to identify the target resources.
+It supports fields like `group`, `version`,
+  `kind`, `name`, and `namespace`.
-*   `spec.targets.fieldPaths`: A list of field paths within the target resources to transform.
-Supports array wildcards like `[]` to apply the transformation to all array elements.
+- `spec.targets.fieldPaths`: A list of field paths within the target resources to transform.
+Supports array wildcards
+  like `[]` to apply the transformation to all array elements.
-*   `spec.targets.options.create`: (Optional) A boolean that, if `true`, creates the specified field if it does not already exist in the target resource.
+- `spec.targets.options.create`: (Optional) A boolean that, if `true`, creates the specified field if it does not
+  already exist in the target resource.

-### Usage
+### Usage (YqTransform)

 To use the `YqTransform` plugin, you need to include it in your `kustomization.yaml` as a transformer.